alf45tar/Pedalino/README.md

 _I know.
-You are thinking: "yet another MIDI controller with Arduino".
+You are thinking: "yet another MIDI controller with Arduino"._<br>
-Pedalino™ is somenthing new from any previous DIY projects and even better of commercial alternatives._
+_Pedalino™ is somenthing new from any previous DIY projects and even better of commercial alternatives._

 **Status:** Working but under active development.
 Anything can be changed without advance notice.